 What’s wrong with me?
 The impact of childhood emotional neglect

-Whatever heights you scale, accomplishments you make, there is an emptiness inside.
+Whatever heights you scale or accomplishments you make, it feels like there is an emptiness inside.
 There’s that lingering question - what’s wrong with me?
-And with it come feelings of guilt or shame that it’s difficult to locate the source for.
+With it, come feelings of guilt or shame that are difficult to locate the source of.
 Or you feel so angry with yourself for the smallest things.
 Taking care of yourself can be a struggle.
 You might push and push to exhaustion, or neglect the small things that could make a difference.
-Life like this sounds and feels tough.
+A life lived like this sounds (and feels) tough.

 So, why do you feel this way?
 Of course, there could be a whole host of reasons including trauma, abuse, neglect, violence or loss that have shaped how you respond to life.
 The link between those experiences and adult struggle is well understood in the world of therapy.

 But nothing really bad happened to me…